Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 The climate is ideal year-round: temperatures hover between 18-24°C, with moderate humidity and regular rainfall.
 Unlike Medellín (which sits in a valley), Eastern Antioquia sits on elevated terrain with fresh mountain air and expansive views.
 Rionegro, at 1,400 meters elevation, experiences 200+ rainy days annually—perfect for agriculture and gardens.
 El Retiro, at 2,100 meters, is cooler and drier, appealing to buyers seeking alpine refuge within 35 minutes of Medellín's urban center.

 The investment thesis is elegant: The airport corridor is experiencing what Medellín experienced 15 years ago—an inflection point where infrastructure, tourism, and foreign interest align.
-José María Córdova Airport is undergoing a $200M expansion (completion 2027-2028) to increase capacity by 30%.
+José María Córdova Airport is undergoing a $200M expansion (completion 2027-2028) to increase capacity by 30% (according to Aerocivil, 2025).
 The Bogotá-Medellín highway (2027-2028) will reduce travel from Bogotá to Medellín from 10 hours to 5 hours, with one of three route options passing directly through Rionegro.
 Free trade zones in Rionegro are attracting multinational distribution centers.
 A new hospital corridor is attracting medical tourism.
 Yet prices remain 30-50% below Medellín for equivalent properties.
 For international buyers seeking cash flow with appreciation potential, this is the highest-yielding Colombian corridor available.

 The geographic positioning of Eastern Antioquia gives it three distinct competitive advantages that make it fundamentally different from other Colombian real estate markets.
 First, it sits on the primary corridor for all internal Colombian commerce and tourism—the axis connecting Bogotá, Medellín, and the Caribbean coast.
 Second, it straddles the zone where high-speed highway, rail, and air infrastructure converge, making it the inevitable choice for distribution and logistics.
 Third, it maintains authentic Colombian culture and lifestyle while offering world-class infrastructure—a combination impossible to find within Medellín city limits at these price points.